Alexander De Soto: Early life and family

 De Soto was born on July 28, 1840, in the Caroline Islands, a Spanish colony at the time.
 His parents were Fernando De Soto, born in 1791 on the De Soto estate near Barcelona, and Hedwig Leonora De Soto from Austria (she died in 1862).
-Alexander's father was a general in Spain military forces, and at one point, the Spanish minister of war.
+Alexander's father was a general in Spain's military forces, and at one point, the Spanish minister of war.
 He served as governor of the Caroline Islands, then the lieutenant governor of Puerto Rico, and later as a diplomat until his retirement at 80.
 Fernando De Soto died at 111 years old.

 According to the family's oral history, Alexander De Soto was a great-great-grandson of Hernando de Soto, the famous Spanish explorer who discovered the Mississippi River.
 As of 1906, De Soto was one of five living descendants of Hernando, including his brother who was a Catholic bishop in Rome; a sister, who lived in Spain; and two cousins.